SensehacK/dev-cheatsheet/iOSRTLAlignmentSupport.md

 ### Step 4

-Save the locale information currently used by the app or returned in response by service
+Save the locale information currently used by the app or returned in response by service, use the same class used in Step 3.

-#### Translation Dashboard Class
+#### Translation  Class

 ```objective-c.
 -(void)saveLocaleDataToUserDefaults:(NSDictionary *)localeInfo {